-Definition of Agile - Agile refers to an iterative way of working, as outlined in the Agile Manifesto.
-Essentially, Agile represents an alternative to traditional, sequenced, or ‘waterfall’ ways of working.
-Where once over projects were structured in an on-going linear fashion, the Agile methodology focuses on “sprints” — short bursts of development, with specific goals relating to priorities in the product backlog at that time.
+Agile refers to an iterative way of working, as outlined in The Agile Manifesto.
+Essentially, agile represents an alternative to traditional, sequenced, or ‘waterfall’ ways of working.
+Where once over projects were structured in an on-going linear fashion, the agile methodology focuses on “sprints” — short bursts of development, with specific goals relating to priorities in the product backlog at that time.

-Working this way enables teams to quickly adapt to change — internal or external to the business — respond to user needs faster, and get products to market in a more cost-effective way.
+Working with the agile methodology enables teams to quickly adapt to change — internal or external to the business — respond to user needs faster, and get products to market in a more cost-effective way.

-There are many benefits to Agile working, including:
+There are many benefits to working this way, including: